Natural air duct cleaner

 How often should I clean my air ducts?

-It's generally recommended to clean your air ducts every 6-12 months, or more frequently if you have pets, smokers in the home, or notice increased dust or odors.
+It's recommended to clean your air ducts every 1-2 years, or more frequently if you have pets, smoke indoors, or live in a dusty environment.

 Connect with certified professionals in your area